top of page

 Capacity: 3,500

-Ingalls Rink, named after David S. Ingalls (‘20) and David S. Ingalls Jr. (‘56), was completed in 1958 and renovated in 2009.
-It fits all the cliches: old school, old-time hockey, and turning back the clock.
-This hockey rink is all about one thing—hockey.
-There are no LED ribbon boards, digital signage, fancy scoreboards with video replays, fog horns, or air raid sirens.
+Ingalls Rink, named after David S. Ingalls (‘20) and David S. Ingalls Jr. (‘56), was completed in 1958 and renovated in 2009 fits all the cliches: old school, old-time hockey, and turn back the clock.

-But the building has charm, sort of like the Old Boston Garden did.
+But the building has charm, sort of the way the Old Boston Garden did.
 The seats are close to the action, and the glass sounds like it’s going to crack when hit by a shot or run into by the players.
-Other distinctive features are the cold interior, although not as bad in November, the occasional smell of locker room aroma, and a public address system that is, at best, difficult to decipher when seated behind the goals.
+Other distinctive features are the cold interior and the occasional smell of the locker room.
 There are no luxury boxes or high-end food choices.

 Yale University boasts the oldest collegiate hockey program in the United States.
 Yale played its first game in 1896, a 2-2 tie versus Johns Hopkins.
-The Bulldogs are members of the 12-team ECAC (Eastern Collegiate Hockey Conference) and have qualified for eight NCAA Tournaments, a pair of Frozen Fours, and the national championship in 2013.
+The Bulldogs are members of the 12-team ECAC (Eastern Collegiate Hockey Conference) and have qualified for eight NCAA Tournaments, a pair of Frozen Fours, culminating with a national championship in 2013.

 Food & Beverage 2